Sør-Gudbrandsdal District Court: History

 The Sør-Gudbrandsdal district court was established in 1731 when the Gudbrandsdal District Court was divided into Sør-Gudbrandsdal District Court and Nord-Gudbrandsdal District Court.
 This court originally included Gausdal, Lillehammer, Øyer, Ringebu, and Sollia.
 In 1734, the court's jurisdictional area was enlarged when Fron was transferred from Nord-Gudbrandsdal District Court to this court.
-In 1841, a new Mellom-Gudbrandsdal District Court was established which served Nord-Fron, Sør-Fron, Ringebu, Sollia, and Øyer.
-This new court meant that Sør-Gudbrandsdal District Court would only include Lillehammer and Gausdal.
-In 1909, the Mellom-Gudbrandsdal District Court was abolished and Sør-Fron, Ringebu and Øyer returned to Sør-Gudbrandsdal District Court (the Nord-Fron joined Nord-Gudbrandsdal District Court.
-From 1966-1977, Nord-Fron was part this court, but in 1977 it moved back to Nord-Gudbrandsdal.
+In 1841, a new Mellom-Gudbrandsdal District Court was established which served the municipalities of Nord-Fron, Sør-Fron, Ringebu, Sollia, and Øyer.
+This new court meant that Sør-Gudbrandsdal District Court would only include Lillehammer Municipality and Gausdal Municipality.
+In 1909, the Mellom-Gudbrandsdal District Court was abolished and the municipalities of Sør-Fron, Ringebu and Øyer returned to Sør-Gudbrandsdal District Court (Nord-Fron Municipality joined Nord-Gudbrandsdal District Court.
+From 1966-1977, Nord-Fron Municipality was part this court, but in 1977 it moved back to Nord-Gudbrandsdal.
 On 26 April 2021, this court was merged with the Nord-Gudbrandsdal District Court, Gjøvik District Court, and Valdres District Court to create the new Vestre Innlandet District Court.